skaersoe/nbi/full_cycle/README.txt

 	For this to work ntuple.root should contain a TTree.
 The name of the TTree as well as the list of variables will be read from ntuple.root.
 Code will be generated to read all the variables in ntuple.root.
 The config.xml file	will also be configured to read this file.
+If a different TTree than the first one should be used, specify with --treename.

 	If a different set of variables is desired, or no root-file can be supplied, the script can be called like this: